Mike Marsh (footballer): Coaching career

 After retiring from playing, Marsh was on the coaching staff of Southport.
 In 2008, Northwich Victoria appointed him as their first-team coach.
 He quit Northwich to become assistant manager at Bradford Park Avenue in November 2008.
 Later that month, he was appointed caretaker manager of Park Avenue after Dave Cameron resigned following a defeat against bottom-placed Witton Albion, he shared the role with goalkeeping coach Gary Stokes because he had commitments in Spain.

-Marsh is currently the head academy coach of Accrington & Rossendale College in East Lancashire.
-Marsh combines this role with his academy coaching job at Liverpool's under-16's and with his Master's football commitments.
-In May 2011 Liverpool announced he was to move up to coaching the under-18 side.
+Marsh was the head academy coach of Accrington & Rossendale College in East Lancashire.
+Marsh combined this role with his academy coaching job at Liverpool's under-16's and with his Master's football commitments.
+In May 2011, Liverpool announced that he was to move up to coaching the under-18 side.
 Marsh moved up to first-team coach at Liverpool before his departure from the club was announced in June 2015.

 On 9 November 2015, Marsh joined Huddersfield Town as a coach under new manager David Wagner.

-In March 2016, it was announced that Marsh would leave Huddersfield to take up a similar position with the England national under-17 football team.
+In March 2016, it was announced that Marsh would leave Huddersfield to take up a similar position with the England under-17's.

 On 13 June 2019, Marsh was named assistant first-team coach to Steve Cooper at Swansea City.

 In December 2021, he returned to his North West roots to become the new first team coach to Ryan Lowe at Preston North End.

+Following Lowe's departure, in August 2024, Marsh was placed on interim charge of Preston.

+After a 3–0 away defeat by Swansea City on 17 August, Marsh announced that he did not wish to be considered for the post of manager on a full-time basis and left the club with immediate effect.